THE VFA PIONEER HISTORIES PROJECT

 JW: Yes.
 To you, to the newspaper, to gay women being activists.

-A couple of printers would not print our newspaper, which is I think why Joan and Farrell and others formed the Iowa City Women’s Press.
-We wanted to be in control of the means of production.
-The one time that we really got pushback was when the women’s health group and the Emma Goldman Clinic for Women, which we also started in Iowa City, wanted us to publish a full women’s self-examination of our body parts.
+A couple of times printers glanced at the copy told us they would not print it.
+The one time that we really got pushback was when the women’s health group and the Emma Goldman Clinic for Women, which we also started in Iowa City, wanted us to publish an issue dedicated to women’s self-examination.

 JW: That’s what I want to get to, apprenticeship.